linkedin-developers/linkedin-api-python-client/CONTRIBUTING.md

 Pre-requisites:
 - Create an account on TestPyPI
 - Create an account on PyPI
+- Get added as a maintainer to the project on pypi.org

 1. Create source archive and a wheel for the package: `python -m build`
 2. If you've made changes to pyproject.toml, run a check to make sure package metadata will be rendered properly on PyPI: `twine check dist/*`